 Isabel Löfgren, a Swedish-Brazilian artist and educator currently based in Stockholm, took up the theme of memefascism vs. autonomous zones of resistance in Brazil.
 The fact that memes are a serious means is very clear by the fact that Jair Bolsonaro has been elected president thanks mostly to ‘bolsominions’: an army of trolls campaigning for Bolsonaro through WhatsApp.
 Because of this politicization of WhatsApp, everyone started creating an enormous overflow of public political expressions.
 Jair Bolsonaro has even claimed to be, next to president, the official controller of memes.

 However, Bolsonaro’s disinformation and repression of minority voices is not unbreakable.
-When, during carnival, there was black, poor, gay voices let themselves be heard on the streets, Bolsonaro started tweeting about golden showers, subsequently asking: What is a golden shower?
-He was met with cunning and humour, when Twitter and Facebook accounts named Golden Shower started asking: What is Jair Bolsonaro?
+When, during carnival, black, poor, and gay voices let themselves be heard on the streets, Bolsonaro started tweeting about golden showers, subsequently asking: What is a golden shower?
+He was met with cunning and humor, when Twitter and Facebook accounts named Golden Shower started asking: What is Jair Bolsonaro?

 In fact, this type of humorous grass-roots mobilization is a consistent trend in Brazil.
 Already during the election campaign, women, black people, and other minorities repressed by Bolsonaro came together in the Not Him-campaign (#elenão), which was huge and powerful.